Kelso Mountain-a Photo Linking Three Generations Separated by World War II

 After a couple of minutes the two women started to calm down and compose themselves.

-“John told me about you and how he had been married to you.
-I could see that he loved you very much” said Susan trying to comfort her.
+“Jack told me about you and how he had been married to you.
+I could see that he loved you very much,” said Susan trying to comfort her.

 Susan then went on to describe how Jack had survived the attack in which his companions had been killed and how he had ended up meeting and fighting the war with the Australian forces in New Guinea.